Neogene: Flora and fauna

 Marine and continental flora and fauna have a modern appearance.
 The reptile group Choristodera went extinct in the early part of the period, while the amphibians known as Allocaudata disappeared at the end of it.
 Neogene also marked the end of the reptilian genera Langstonia and Barinasuchus, terrestrial predators that were the last surviving members of Sebecosuchia, a group related to crocodiles.
 The oceans were dominated by large carnivores like megalodons and livyatans, and 19 million years ago about 70% of all pelagic shark species disappeared.
 Mammals and birds continued to be the dominant terrestrial vertebrates, and took many forms as they adapted to various habitats.
-The first hominins, the ancestors of humans may have appeared in southern Europe and migrated into Africa.
-The first humans (belonging to the species Homo habilis) appeared in Africa near the end of the period.
+Ungulates in North America became noticeably more cursorial and increased their stride lengths across the Oligocene-Miocene boundary, likely in response to the increased habitat openness during the Miocene.
+An explosive radiation of ursids took place at the Miocene-Pliocene boundary.
+The first hominins, the ancestors of humans, appeared near the end of the period.